 As a discipline, system engineering has evolved over the years to help manage the complexity of modern engineering systems through a set of methodologies and techniques underpinned by analogous software modelling tools.
 Phrases such as ‘model-based system engineering’ and ‘model-driven design’ are often used to describe the process of modelling artefacts, behaviours and processes, and the cost-benefit of these approaches is well understood, especially within industries such as aerospace and automotive.

 That said, the degree of reuse and the ability to capture lessons learned during the initial development stages are neither well documented nor understood.
-Valuable knowledge is also being lost further down the line during the manufacturing and maintenance stages of the product lifecycle – knowledge that if fed back into system models at the early design stage, could improve processes and cut costs throughout the entire lifecycle.
+Valuable knowledge is also being lost further down the line during the manufacturing and service stages of the product lifecycle – knowledge that if fed back into system models at the early design stage, could improve processes and cut costs throughout the entire lifecycle.
 The advent of computing has certainly transformed the engineering industry by allowing companies to draw architectures of a system, but the challenge now is for us to become more adaptive and responsive.

 An engineering system can be viewed as a hierarchical model, or we can begin to look at it from a functional perspective of what we want the system to perform and fulfil.
 The latter approach enables us to abstract out what the product or part is trying to deliver, and that’s where system engineering can truly have an impact.
 By using a through-lifecycle approach, the finer details organically begin to get filled in as the design of the system matures, and any issues or problems that are encountered can be fed back into the initial stages of the process.
 Whilst most processes begin with a conceptual design and a rough breakdown of a system, these artefacts aren’t followed through to the latter stages of the lifecycle as the system is refined.
 This aspect of system engineering isn’t new; however due to a lack of understanding it’s rarely tapped into.